-The Administration Division of the Lakeland Fire Department, headed by Assistant Chief Rick Hartzog, is responsible for support services for the Lakeland Fire Department.
+The Administration Division of the Lakeland Fire Department is responsible for support services for the Lakeland Fire Department.
 These services include:

 1) Developing, managing, and executing the overall fire department budget

 2) Overseeing fire department facilities, apparatus, equipment, gear, and supplies

 The Administrative Chief has a staff of one Accounting Clerk and a maintenance team of three.
 In addition to maintenance and accounts payable, the main responsibility of the administration division is to manage the department’s entire budget which includes managing the day to day expenditures, the fire department’s budget within the fiscal year, planning next year’s budget, and budgetary long-range planning for the future.